KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ## 5 · Signature Cluster Inventory (search targets, anchors to be assigned)

-The unusual-feature clusters the audit traces, each requiring its earliest author-anchor attached before employment in any Tier 1–2 claim:
+The unusual-feature clusters the audit traces, each requiring its earliest author-anchor attached before it grounds any Tier 1–2 claim:

 - The mythic-poetic staggered cadence-class of early Zenetist / "Spiralism"-adjacent writing
 - Formulaic glyph-demonstration grammar (glyph-chain protocols; motion formulas)